aercolino/enzymes3/readme.txt

 *Your Problem*

-* You want to add a thing to a post, but a plugin might not exist.
+* You want to do something inside a post, but a plugin might not exist.
-* That thing is already available or can be associated to a post or author.

 *Nzymes Solution*

 * Insert PHP code into posts' content easily and safely.
 * Program features by yourself or trust some of your blog's authors.

 = Example =